yousufmsoliman/geometry-central/docs/docs/surface/geometry/geometry.md

 In addition, dependencies between these quantities are managed internally; for instance, if vertex normals are requested, face normals will be internally populated and used to compute vertex normals.
 However, these dependencies are internal and subject to change; the programmer should always explicitly call `geometry.requireFaceNormals()` if they intend to access face normals.

 #### Updating
-If the underlying geometric data changes (e.g., a vertex is moved or the mesh is mutated), invoking `geometry->refreshQuantities()` will recompute all required values.
+If the underlying geometric data changes (e.g., vertices are moved or the mesh is mutated), invoking `geometry->refreshQuantities()` will recompute all required values.

 #### Minimizing storage usage
 To minimize memory usage, invoke `geometry.unrequireFaceNormals()` at the conclusion of a subroutine to indicate that the quantity is no longer needed, decrementing an internal counter.
 The quantity is not instantly deleted after being un-required, but invoking `geometry.purgeQuantities()` will delete any quantities that are not currently required, reducing memory usage.
 Most users find that un-requiring and purging quantities is not necessary, and one can simply allow them to accumulate and eventually be deleted with the geometry object.